 3. Shadowing a Foreign Language

-Shadowing is a terrific language learning technique not just for practicing English but for any foreign language.
+Shadowing is a terrific language learning technique not just for practicing and improving your English pronunciation, but for any foreign language.
 The technique involves listening to and repeating individual words, phrases and sentences of native foreign speakers.

 All you need is some sort of listening device, a set of headphones and a good (preferably interesting) recording of your target language.

 One resource that is particularly helpful for this technique is ted.com, where you can watch videos with good quality subtitles and transcripts.